MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/dfs-namespaces/add-namespace-servers-to-a-domain-based-DFS-namespace.md

 manager: brianlic
 ms.author: jgerend
 ---

-# Add Namespace Servers to a Domain-based DFS Namespace
+# Add namespace servers to a domain-based DFS namespace

-> Applies To: Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2, Windows Server 2008
+> Applies to: Windows Server (Semi-Annual Channel), Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2, Windows Server 2008

 You can increase the availability of a domain-based namespace by specifying additional namespace servers to host the namespace.